Teffont Evias

-Teffont Evias is a small village and former civil parish in the Nadder valley in the south of Wiltshire, England.
+Teffont Evias is a small village and former civil parish, now in the parish of Teffont, on the Nadder valley in the south of Wiltshire, England.
 Edric Holmes described the village as "most delightfully situated", and Maurice Hewlett included Teffont in his list of the half dozen most beautiful villages in England.
 The present buildings are mostly of local stone, and several are thatched.

 The civil parish was combined in 1934 with neighbouring Teffont Magna to form a united Teffont parish.